hns/hns.github.com/_posts/2010-09-21-benchmark.md

 It's a hello-world HTTP benchmark, but with a slightly larger (1 kB) response.
 Node outperforms Ringo quite clearly in this benchmark, serving `7335` requests per second compared to Ringo's `4271`.
-Enabling HTTP keepalive would have boosted Ringo's performance to be on par with Node, but the current Node snapshot seems to have problems with keepalive so I disabled it.
+Enabling HTTP keepalive would have boosted Ringo's performance to be on par with Node, but the way keepalive is implemented in Apache Bench does not fare well with Node so I disabled it.

 ![benchmark result graph](/images/benchmark/no-alloc.png)